osp/osp.meta.association/asbl-statutes.md

 <!-- Any member is free to disengage with the association by writing the dismissal by email to the administrative board. -->

-Est réputé démissionnaire le membre qui n’assiste pas ou qui ne se fait pas représenter à trois assemblées générales consécutives si sa présence est demandé selon la ROI.
+Est réputé démissionnaire le membre qui n’assiste pas ou qui ne se fait pas représenter à trois assemblées générales consécutives si sa présence est demandée selon la ROI.

 <!-- Is deemed to have resigned the member who doesn’t assist or does not get represented to three consecutive general assemblies if his/her presence is inquired by the ROI. -->